High order recombination and an application to cubature on Wiener space: A reduction algorithm for the support of a discrete measure

-Note that given any subset $x_{i_{k}}$ there exist suitable weights $\tilde{ \lambda}_{i_{k}}$ if and only if $CoM(\mu _{P})$ is contained in the convex hull of these points.
-Caratheodory's theorem implies that in principle one can always find $\tilde{\mu}_{P}$ with support having cardinality at most $ n+1$ and the algorithm explained below provides a constructive proof to that.
+Note that given any subset $x_{i_{k}}$ there exist suitable weights $\tilde{\lambda}_{i_{k}}$ if and only if $\operatorname{CoM}(\mu_{P})$ is contained in the convex hull of these points.
+Caratheodory's theorem implies that in principle one can always find $\tilde{\mu}_{P}$ with support having cardinality at most $n+1$ and the algorithm explained below provides a~constructive proof to that.

-By considering $x_{i}-CoM(\mu _{P})$ in place of the $x_{i}$ we may assume without loss of generality that $CoM(\mu _{P})$ is at the origin.
-We may also assume that the $x_{i}$ are all distinct, as we can otherwise eliminate points $x_{i}$ from the original measure $\mu $ by sorting and combining them.
+By considering $x_{i}-\operatorname{CoM}(\mu _{P})$ in place of the $x_{i}$, we may assume without loss of generality that $\operatorname{CoM}(\mu_{P})$ is at the origin.
+We may also assume that the $x_{i}$ are all distinct, as we can otherwise eliminate points $x_{i}$ from the original measure $\mu$ by sorting and combining them.

-A first algorithm (Algorithm 1), communicated to us by Victoir \cite{victoir} , sequentially eliminates particles from the support of the measure.
-It is well known and has for example been used in constructive proofs of Tchakaloff's theorem (Davis \cite{davis}).
-Given any $n+2$ points, the system given by
+A first algorithm (Algorithm 1), communicated to us by Victoir \cite{victoir}, sequentially eliminates particles from the support of the measure.
+It is well known and has, for example, been used in constructive proofs of Tchakaloff's theorem (Davis~\cite{davis}).